manjotpahwa/stripe-assignment/README.md

 In order to complete the request and update inventory, we need to receive a real-time webhook notification.
 We're using the Stripe CLI to forward webhook events to our local development server.

 ### Config
-Set your environment variables STRIPE_PUBLISHABLE_KEY and STRIPE_WEBHOOK_SECRE using the following commands:
+Set your environment variables STRIPE_SECRET_KEY and STRIPE_WEBHOOK_SECRE using the following commands:

 ```